ia-eknorr/git-ignition-lab/readme.md

 ---

 ### Submit a Pull Request

 Pull requests (PRs) let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

 1. There are several ways to easily create a new PR.
 Choose any method you'd like:
    - After pushing changes from the integrated terminal, you can find a link that will take you directly to the Pull Request page with the correct branch selected and title pre-filled.
     ![Pull request link](images/new-branch-push-link.png)
    - On the GitHub webpage, navigate to the `Pull requests` tab of your remote repository.
-The orange banner will have a shortcut to open a PR for recently pushed changes (shown with blue outline below.
+The orange banner will have a shortcut to open a PR for recently pushed changes (shown with blue outline below).
 Click on the green button to "Compare and pull request" to create.
    - Manually create a Pull Request
       - On the GitHub webpage, navigate to the `Pull requests` tab of your remote repository.
       - Select `New pull request` (Shown in pink below)
       - Select the branch you want to add your code to.
 This is usually the main branch.
 Then select the name of your branch.
 You should see an arrow pointing from `feature/change-background-color` to `main`.
       ![New Feature to Main](images/feature-to-main.png)